HerrTiSo/TurtleRestorationProject/README.md

 > *"Ye think ye know the lands o' Azeroth, do ye?
 There's much yet to discover, if yer willing to seek it."* – Brann Bronzebeard

-The **Turtle Restoration Project** (TRP) enhances the world maps of World of Warcraft’s classic era (version 1.12.1) through machine learning upscaling, tailored specifically for [**Turtle WoW**](https://turtle-wow.org).
+The **Turtle Restoration Project** (TRP) enhances the world maps and loading screens of World of Warcraft’s classic era (version 1.12.1) through machine learning upscaling, tailored specifically for [**Turtle WoW**](https://turtle-wow.org).
 Created to complement the server’s fan-made expansion, **Mysteries of Azeroth**, TRP aligns with the server’s mission to deepen players’ connection to the **Vanilla WoW** world, capturing Azeroth’s timeless sense of adventure.

-At higher resolutions, the original Vanilla maps appear blurry and lack detail.
-TRP addresses this by doubling the in-game resolution of map files, while effectively increasing visual detail up to four times.
-The result is a sharper, more immersive map experience that enhances exploration while preserving Azeroth’s iconic charm.
+At higher resolutions, the original Vanilla maps and loading screens appear blurry and lack detail.
+TRP addresses this by doubling the in-game resolution of map and loading screen files, while effectively increasing visual detail up to four times.
+The result is a sharper experience that enhances exploration and transitions, while preserving Azeroth’s iconic charm.

 **Note:** While TRP aims for high-resolution quality, the limitations of the old WoW engine require careful adjustments to avoid crashes or instability.
 As a result, the final map quality may not fully match the resolution of current retail WoW maps but should come impressively close.